SethRobertson/GitBestPractices/0main.md

     other repository is deleted/moved.
 See [git-clone manual page](http://jk.gs/gitworkflows.html).

-* use reset without committing/stashing
+* use reset (--hard || -merge) without committing/stashing

-    This can often overwrite the working directory without hope or recourse.
+    This can often overwrite the working directory without hope of recourse.

+* use checkout in file mode

+    This will overwrite some (or potentially all with .) of the working directory without hope of recourse.

+* use `git clean` without previously running with "-n" first

+    This will delete untracked files without hope of recourse.

 * prune the reflog